 The final point to realize is that the American Economy is very cyclical.
 This means it cycles dramatically from highs to lows.
 We have huge boom times, like in the 1920's, most often followed by extreme lows- in this case "The Great Depression".

-Making the connection that our American Economy is indeed highly cyclical, going from extreme highs to extreme lows- what do you do with your finances to protect them from being exhausted-and creating a terrible "financial low"?
+Making the connection that our American Economy is indeed highly cyclical, going from extreme highs to extreme lows- what do you do with your finances to protect them from the cycles?